kwh440/Smart-Hospital-Resource-Allocation-System/README.md

 ## 11. Author and Contribution

-This is an **individual project**: all design, implementation, testing and documentation were carried out by one student.
+This is an **individual project**: all design, implementation, testing and documentation were carried out by:

 | | |
 |---|---|